ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 While UUIDs already feature sufficient entropy to ensure that the chances of collision are low as the total number of nodes increase; so does the likelihood of a collision.

-This section will detail the approaches that MAY be utilized by multi-node UUID implementations in distributed environments.
+This section will detail the approaches that have been observed by by multi-node UUID implementations in distributed environments.

 {: vspace='0'}